index sitemap advanced

 To ID the situation yourself, lightly feel along your shin.
 How localized is your pain?
 The answer might offer one clue.
 Another clue that with shin splints, the pain you experience may vary throughout the day.
 This is also common with plantar fasciitis because connective tissue tends to loosen up with movement during the day.

 Since it contracts and goes into repair mode as you sleep, shin splints will offer more intense pain early in the morning.
 It will slowly lessen as the tissues relax and lengthen with activity.
-Conversely, bone does not contract when you’re resting, so it will less painful early in the morning and progressively become more painful during the day as the pressure increases.

 The bottom line?
 Consult your doctor.
 And quick, before the government health care rationing starts.
+If you have experiences or tips for our readers, please share them below.

 Recommended Related Articles